jmschrack/jmschrack.github.io/posts/UnityWebGL.md

 *public static void SomeCallback(int id, string data)* has the signature string:
 *"vii"*
 (Why do string parameters use int?
-We'll get to that...)
+Because we copy the string to C# memory and then pass the pointer in.
+C# will auto-marshal this as a string for us!)

 __functionPtr__: the C# function we want to call